 Results from current research seem robust, since comparable outcomes are obtained when investigating various national labor markets.

-Refugees integrate more slowly into host countries’ labor markets as compared to labor migrants.
+Refugees integrate more slowly into host countries’ labor markets compared to labor migrants, due to not being primarily selected for host country labor markets.

-Loss and depreciation of human capital and credentials during the asylum procedure negatively affect refugees’ labor market integration.
+Loss and depreciation of human capital and credentials during asylum procedures and lower health levels hinder refugees’ integration.

-Intake policies do not provide adequate assistance to refugees attempting to integrate into the host’s labor market; this contributes to their poorer economic performance versus economic and family reunion migrants, particularly in the first few years after arrival.
+Introduction and settlement policies do not adequately help refugees attempting to integrate into the host’s labor market; this contributes to their poorer economic performance, particularly in the first few years after arrival.

 Refugees’ less effective adaptation to the host country’s labor market leads to increased individual and societal costs.